|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FNR START FUEL AVAILABILITY FROM EXISTING CANDU SPENT FUEL: Sufficient for 12 X 1000 MWt FNRs

 MELTDOWN PREVENTION: Active fuel bundle control portion insertion rate and insertion range limits, primary sodium floor cover configured to prevent critical mass formation if fuel melting occurs;

 The FNR design parameters have been set out in sufficient detail on this web site that a team of competent engineering technologists should be able to proceed with initial CAD drawings.

 The next step is to meet with persons who have hands on experience with high volume 0.5 inch Fe - Cr steel tube production, welding and quality control to identify the provisions that must be made for automated fuel tube and fuel bundle assembly and testing.

 3) The reactor fabrication is dominated by proper alloy mixes and automated: fuel rod, fuel tube and fuel bundle production, heat exchange bundle assembly, quality control, and testing issues.
 Each FNR has almost one million gas tight fuel tube end plug welds.
 This welding must be highly automated.
 The economics of FNRs is entirely dependent on this manufacturing automation.

 6) A major near term Ontario political consideration is future FNR siting and related transmission planning.

-7) The safety issues are quite different from a water cooled reactor.
+7) The safety issues are quite different from a water moderated reactor.

 8) There are 640 active fuel bundles, each with 433 fuel tubes, of which 213 tubes form the control portion.
 The active fuel bundle control portions must be positioned to keep each fuel tube bundle's discharge temperature at 440 C. It is important that the control portion positioning systems be independent of each other so that adjacent bundle control system failures are extremely rare.